 On the other hand, beware of any software-centric cloud solution such as a Software-as-a-Service (SaaS) provider.
 This is because these vendors are likely to have a lock on your business data, making it very difficult for you to extract the data for other purposes.
 Thus as with any software-centric solution, you run the risk of creating just another data silo.
 For more on the dangers of being application-centric, see my article, You Need To Think Data Centric To Be A Successful Business: Stop Being Data Driven, Application Centric.

-Computer vision in logistics is transforming how we capture and process visual data in the supply chain.
+Also, computer vision AI in logistics is transforming how we capture and process visual data in the supply chain.
 This technology enables automated reading of shipping labels, real-time inventory monitoring, and quality control through AI-equipped cameras and sensors.
-For instance, computer vision systems can automatically capture and process shipping documents, track warehouse activities, and verify product conditions, converting visual information into structured data that can be shared across the supply chain network.
+For instance, computer vision systems can automatically capture and process shipping documents, track warehouse activities, and verify product conditions.
+Better yet, the AI can convert visual information into structured data that can be shared across the supply chain network.
+For more information on this topic, see my article, Computer Vision AI: The Unlimited Ways To Use This Awesome Tech To Empower Supply Chains

-For more articles from Supply Chain Tech Insights, see latest posts on supply chains, information technology, and data.
+For more articles from Supply Chain Tech Insights, see latest posts on supply chains, information technology, and data Analytics.